nshiab/simple-data-analysis/README.md

 Pull requests are welcome as well!
 Just make sure to pass our tests locally with ```npm run allTests``` otherwise, your request will be automatically rejected.

-A demo is available here: https://observablehq.com/@nshiab/simple-data-analysis
+A demo is available [here](https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript).

 # Table of contents